 Section 89: Carrying a weapon while attending a public meeting

-Section 91(2): Unauthorized possession of a prohibited or restricted weapon
+Section 91(2): Unauthorized possession of a prohibited weapon or restricted weapon

-Carrying pepper spray on a plane or attempting to bring it into Canada is a criminal offence.
+If someone is caught with pepper spray while crossing the Canadian border, they could face serious consequences, including potential jail time and a criminal record.
 Customs officials will confiscate it, and you may face prosecution if it's believed to be intended for criminal use.

 Final Thoughts: Is Pepper Spray Legal In Canada?